 Adrian Street’s story is that of a kid from south Wales who seemed to be destined to be a third-generation coal miner like his father.
 His father was someone he never had a good relationship with, as his way of showing love was by openly expressing his disdain for his son.
 He explained in an interview with huckmag.com, "I didn’t get the hero I thought I was going to get, the dad I expected to love me.
 Instead, I got a hateful bigot who never had a kind word to say about me in his life."

 In London, Street was unable to get a job, but being a member of the Forester’s Club, he’d go there and train weights and wrestle five nights a week.
-He also began to intensely train in the YMCA and managed to get himself up to 179lbs and was pushing for 200.
+He also began to intensely train in the YMCA, managing to get himself up to 179lbs and was pushing for 200.
 He would wrestle as much as he could, whether it be against amateurs or pros.
-He wasn’t smartened up to the inner workings of pro wrestling so it didn’t make a difference to him.
-He posed for bodybuilding magazines and boxed at a fairground booth, sometimes as many as seven fights a day, in order to make money.
+He wasn’t smartened up to pro wrestling’s inner workings, so it didn’t make a difference to him.
+He posed for bodybuilding magazines and boxed at a fairground booth, sometimes as many as seven fights a day, to make money.

-Street admits that he wasn’t a very good pugilist, and claims that he was so bad that he was entertaining.
-He instead dedicated himself more to wrestling because it had less strict rules, and so he felt that it suited him better.
+Street admits that he wasn’t a very good pugilist and claims that he was so bad that he was entertaining.
+Instead, he dedicated himself more to wrestling because it had less strict rules, so he felt that it suited him better.

 Wrestlers would tell him that he needed to get another job because they had to fall back on something else; the grappling game was not a sustainable endeavor in London.
 But Street wasn’t interesting in doing anything else.
 He wanted to be like his idol Buddy Rogers and all the other American wrestlers he had seen in his magazines.

 A recommended read from our site: BUDDY ROGERS: The Man Who Drove a Wedge in the NWA